 Testing for >1000 conditions using your DNA

-Speak to a Genetic Counsellor Today
+Speak to a Midwife Today

 PrenatalSafe NIPT

 PrenatalSafe NIPT is a safe and highly accurate blood test that screens for common chromosomal conditions in your baby, such as Down’s syndrome, from as early as 10 weeks into pregnancy.
+Available in ~40 locations in the UK.

-2-5 days
+2-5

 Fast lab processing means most parents receive their results within a few working days.